AbuZanouneh/course-library-app-springboot-thymeleaf/README.md

 # course-library-app-springboot-thymeleaf
-This is a demo project to learn how to integrate Spring Boot with JavaServer Faces (JSF).
-It shows how these two technologies can work together in a web application.
+A simple Course Library application implementing CRUD operations for entities such as Student, Book, Category, Author, and Publisher.
+This project demonstrates how to integrate a Thymeleaf frontend with a Spring Boot backend using Spring MVC.

 # Prerequisites
 Before you begin, ensure you have met the following requirements: